logos-co/Waku-topology-test/Readme.md

 This repo contains the scripts to generate various network topologies for the wakukurtosis runs.

+## generate_network.py
+run_kurtosis_tests.sh will kurtosis on a set of json files given under a directory.
+It trquires two params.
+First is the directory of json files.
+Second is the github root/prefix of the kurtosis module you run the tests under.</br>

+usage: ./run_kurtosis_tests.sh <input dir> <repo prefix> </br>

+Running this script is somewhat complicated; so follow the following instructions to a dot.

+#### step 0)
+  symlink this script and the main.star to the root of ur kurtosis module.</br>
+#### step 1)
+  put the json files you want to run kurtosis in a directory</br>
+#### step 2)
+   copy that entire directory to the root of your kurtosis module</br>
+   !!!
+WARNING: symlinking the directory will NOT work !!!</br>
+####step 3)
+   run this script in the kurtosis module root dir of ur module</br>

 ## gen_jsons.sh
 gen_jsons.sh can generate given number of Waku networs and outputs them to a directory.
 Please make sure that the output directory exists; both relative and absolute paths work.
 The parameters are generated at random; edit the MIN and MAX for finer control.
-The script requires bc & /dev/urandom.
+The script requires bc & /dev/urandom.<br>

-usage: ./gen_jsons.sh <output dir> <#json files needed>
+usage: ./gen_jsons.sh <output dir> <#json files needed> </br>

 ## generate_network.py
 generate_network.py can generate networks with specified number of nodes and topics. the network types currently supported is "configuration_model" and more is on the way.
 Use with Python3.